Last updated 12 September 2017

 You can change the buildpack for an existing app using the CLI:

-You can also specify an exact commit in your Buildpack URL (a good safety precaution when using external code):
+You can also specify a tag or a branch in your Buildpack URL (a good safety precaution when using external code):

 You can return to using the default Buildpack by running this command: